 - To analyse their performances and demonstrate improvement to achieve their personal best.

-The units of work include outdoor and adventurous activities which present intellectual and physical challenges and encourage work in a team, building trust and developing skills to solve problems, either individually or as a group.
+The units of work include outdoor and adventurous activities which present intellectual and physical challenges and encourage teamwork, building trust and developing skills to solve problems, either individually or as a group.

 All students participate in at least one sports enrichment activity each week.